Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters - Animals.md

 rider, but the rider cannot also attack unless he or she succeeds on a Ride check.

+### Carrying Capacity
-**Carrying Capacity:** A light load for a heavy warhorse is up to 300 pounds; a medium load, 301--600 pounds; and a heavy load, 601--900 pounds.
+A light load for a heavy warhorse is up to 300 pounds; a medium load, 301--600 pounds; and a heavy load, 601--900 pounds.
 A heavy warhorse can drag 4,500 pounds.